cloudmesh-community/fa18-516-17/project-code/README.md

 # RESTART THE VIRTUALBOX
 $ sudo adduser --ingroup hadoop_group hduser
 # Enter the Unix password "projectpass"
-# Enter multiple times for default; then Y
+# Enter 5x times for default; then Y
 $ sudo adduser hduser sudo
 $ ssh-keygen -t rsa
 # File in which to save the key: "hadkey"